 puzzles and board games

 writing and drawing centers

-a large, fenced-in outdoor pasture
+large, fenced-in outdoor spaces

 Outdoor Play Spaces

 Children play and learn outdoors daily in one of the rich play spaces on the 17-acre property (named by the children):

 Children have access all day to a fenced in outdoor classroom connected to the schoolhouse and the cabin.

 Children visit a large play area and pavilion that includes several climbing structures, den-building areas, a mud kitchen, a stage, a ball field, and more.

 Children practice balancing, climbing, and team-building on a large obstacle course.

 A wooded trail around a creek gives children access to forest adventures and creeking.